mistersingh179/sidekik/notes/step8.md

   - it should not error out as it is submitting their appropriate empty value ✅
 - When I try to pass in an empty array: [] as a bytes[] arguments, it returns an error for some reason ✅
 - That happens when I try to pass in the empty array as part of a struct, like Transaction for instance ✅

+## more from silvertongue
+- how to fake things such as block.timestamp
+- @MisterSingh - other future feature request -> can you give me ability to organize my functiosn in the order that I want too? and for that order to be saved - would be nice to prevent me from scrolling up and down unnecessarily while I'm testing
+- >and another additional - most likely more important feature - the ability to create a "FLOW" => I can order transactions in a specific order with their placeholder / pre-determined inputs and trigger them, so that I don't have to click through A -> B -> C to see the result of C every time - unsure if that is clear?

 ## bugs from chillipaneer
 > nice. sidekik looks like it will be awesome.